webability-go/xcore/v2/README.md

 XCore for GO v2
 =============================

+Minimum version of GO: 1.17 (for time.Time compatibility)

 The XCore package is used to build basic object for programmation. for the WebAbility compatility code For GO, the actual existing code includes:
 - XCache: Application Memory Caches, thread safe.